MBot System Setup

 In this session, we are going to work on setup of the Control Board.

-- Go to the GitLab botlab_uf2 repository.
+- Go to the GitLab mbot_firmware_ros repository.

-- Clone the repository to home directory.
+- Clone the forked repository to your home directory.

 2. Calibrate the MBot and flash the firmware